 UK law dictates that employers are required to take all reasonable steps to make sure that their workers are safe in their occupation.

 There are several factors that need to be considered if you are thinking about making a fishing accident claim.
 Accident Advice Helpline will discuss all the details with you and we will be able to assess whether you are entitled to make a compensation claim.

 You will need to have received some medical attention after your accident, and though it is generally not your priority at the time of an accident, it is important that you recall if there were any witnesses.
 It is also important that you get in touch with a solicitor as soon as possible after the accident.
 As a general rule, compensation claims can only be made within three years of the accident happening.
 This rule does not apply to work-related illnesses that may only show up years after exposure to the harmful substance that caused them.

 A lot of people who have been injured in fishing accidents are concerned that they will get into trouble if they claim compensation.
 Indemnity insurance is compulsory for all UK companies, which means that any settlement due to you will be paid out by the insurance company and not by your employer.
 Make sure that your witnesses are aware of this.

-How do I make a fishing accident claim?
+How do you make a fishing accident claim?

-For the most accurate advice on how to make a fishing accident claim, call Accident Advice Helpline on 0800 689 0500 now.
-Our expertly-trained staff manning our 24-hour free legal helpline will tell you exactly what information we need from you and how the process of making a compensation claim will work.
-You will not need to pay anything to start the claim, as all of our solicitors work on a 100% no win no fee basis.
+For the most accurate advice on how to make a fishing accident claim, call Accident Advice Helpline on 0800 689 0500 from a landline, or 0333 500 0993 from a mobile, now.
+Our expertly-trained staff manning our helpline will tell you exactly what information we need from you and how the process of making a compensation claim will work.
+You will not need to pay anything to start the claim, as all of our solicitors work on a 100% no-win, no-fee* basis.

 If you want an idea of how much compensation you might be entitled to receive, you can also try our quick test at the top of the page.
 It only takes 30 seconds to find out how much your fishing accident claim could be worth.